laij84/typescript-react-course/lesson_0/README.md

 let myThing1: any = 10;          // We can assign anthing to any
 let myThing2: unknown =  10; // We can assign anthing to unknown just like any

-// We try to use assign our variables to something we've explicity said is a string: let s1: string = myThing1;     // OK!
+// We try to assign our variables to something we've explicity said is a string: let s1: string = myThing1;     // OK!
 Any is assigable to anything let s2: string = myThing2; // NOT OK!
 We can't assign myThing2 to any other type (without an explicit assertion)

-// So we need to EXPLICITLY use a type assertion (as ___) in order to use `myThing2` let s2: string = myThing2 as string
+// So we need to EXPLICITLY use a type assertion (as ___) in order to use `myThing2, so as to tell the type system we know better:` let s2: string = myThing2 as string
 ```